atharvayeola/e-commerce_agent/README.md

 ---

-If you'd like, I can open a PR description summarizing these changes for reviewers, or add a short CHANGELOG.md capturing the per-commit summary.

----

 ## Local pgvector for development

 The repo includes a lightweight docker-compose file to run Postgres with the pgvector extension for local testing.